johmakinen/AutoImputer/README.md

     - [ ] Change theme
 - [ ] Is XGBoost updated? -> update to get rid of FutureWarning.
     - [ ] Also if available, cateogircal support -> no one-hot encoding!
+- [ ] get test data from kaggle/oecd/eu databank etc..
+    -[ ] Create own pyTests for these data.
 - [ ] Deploy on Streamlit Cloud
 - [ ] Add to portfolio
 - [ ] PyTorch LSTM/RNN/CNN/???